DanielR97/Hospital/README.md

 ![Alt text](https://i.imgur.com/advwjt2.png "Stats Web App")

-A Pentaho tutorial has been added as an alternative software for Pentaho BI
+A PowerApp has also been made